pitkley/in-container/README.md

 Special case:

-* A bump in the minimum supported Rust version (MSRV), which is currently 1.46.0, will be done in minor version updates (i.e. they do not require a major version bump).
+* A bump in the minimum supported Rust version (MSRV) for the library, which is currently 1.52.0, will be done in minor version updates (i.e. they do not require a major version bump).
+* A bump in the minimum supported Rust version (MSRV) for the binary, which is currently 1.54.0, will be done in patch version updates (i.e. they do not require a major or minor version bump).

 ## <a name="license"></a> License